atomixdesign/candidate-project-html-css/README.md

-# Atomix - Trial for Frontend Developers
+# Atomix - Trial for Frontend Developers (HTML, CSS/SCSS and JavaScript)
-### Focusing on: HTML, CSS and responsive skills
+### Focusing on: HTML, CSS/SCSS, JavaScript and responsive skills

 ## Introduction
 Hello everyone 👋🏼, firstly I would like to congratulate on being selected for a trial for our full-stack web developer role advertised on [LinkedIn](https://www.linkedin.com/jobs/view/3160453756/), and we so excited to know you better and also to find out your skills even more.